 - Is it veneered?
 If the piece is wrapped in veneer and the veneer is chipping or pealing off, are you ok with that look or will you try to patch the missing veneer?
-Do you know how to do that?
-Do you want to do that?
 If you are up for the veneer challenge you can get a variety of veneers here.

 - Consider Style More ornate pieces tend to look better distressed and glazed than a minimalist piece would.
 Is the style dated?
-Standard oak pieces can look super dated, but something as simple as removing the doors might provide a drastic update.
+Oak pieces can look dated, but something as simple as removing the doors might provide a drastic update.

 This desk was in great condition when I got it, but after I finished working on it I noticed that it had become quite wobbly!
 I was able to secure the back panel and that’s all it needed!